JesseTNRoberts/SP25-CSC4220/resources.md

 The deflategate.csv file only contains the 15 datapoints visible in the first table.
 You can either copy and paste them into a dataframe, create a csv from those values, or download the csv [here](https://drive.google.com/file/d/1OCLP17_RaK0BphLxUNpO9Os-MULasn58/view?usp=sharing).

+### Homework 4

+- Question 7

+There is an issue in a few of the default installed versions of python modules in colab that intereferes with the textbook code.
+To resolve this, run the following line in a cell in your notebook.

+!pip install --force-reinstall -r https://raw.githubusercontent.com/intro-stat-learning/ISLP_labs/refs/heads/main/requirements.txt

+That is installing the requirements with appropriate version listed in the textbook code repository here: https://github.com/intro-stat-learning/ISLP_labs/blob/main/requirements.txt

+This problem and solution were identified by Samuel and Seif.
+Good work!

 ## Wellness Resources